 Since Exploratory Testing answers the questions related to your features/user-story, ability to meet the business goals, and if so – does it meet these goals in a usable, consistent, and resource efficient manner? – Exploratory Testing is not just about covering functionality, it is also able to address the non-functional related aspects of your implementation.

-These inputs back to the feature/product team are very critical and therefore the use of Exploratory Testing is being used by many organizations in 3 different stages:
+These inputs back to the feature/product team are very critical and therefore Exploratory Testing Strategy is being used by many organizations in 3 different stages:

 - Per each user story implementation completion – validating that the functionality is met and works as expected in parallel to the automated tests.